grafana/agent/docs/sources/operator/api.md

 (<em>Appears on: </em><a href="#monitoring.grafana.com/v1alpha1.MetricsInstance">MetricsInstance</a>)
 </p>
 <div>
-<p>MetricsInstanceSpec controls how an individual instance will be used to discover PodMonitors.</p>
+<p>MetricsInstanceSpec controls how an individual instance is used to discover PodMonitors.</p>
 </div>
 <table>
 <thead>